Foundation Course in Acting and Performance (HNC)

 Specialist classes and training workshops include:

-- Acting and performance
+- Acting Methods and Practitioners

-- Singing and Dance for the Actor
+- Singing for the Actor

 MGA’s unique focus on audition technique and professional development will ensure that students are best placed to gain entry into any of the UK’s distinguished drama schools.